ESG ratings have become a common instrument to measure companies’ performance.

-Besides advocacy, most experts will agree that the first part is for the company to work on its purpose and craft its ESG story.
+Besides advocacy, most experts will agree that the first part is for the firms to work on crafting its ESG story.

-Don’t let media, consumers or investors tell your ESG story.
+Don’t let media, consumers or investors write your company’s purpose and ESG story.
 Take control of the ESG data narrative.

-Furthermore, to be credible, you should back your ESG story with data that is consistent, material and relevant for your stakeholders.
+Furthermore, to be credible, you should back your ESG story with consistent, material and relevant data.